DJ Don Imus, made and betrayed by his mouth, dead at 79

 He moved to Cleveland and by 1971, was doing the morning drive-time show on WNBC-AM in New York, the nation’s largest and most competitive radio market.
 He brought along a destructive taste for vodka.

 He was a “shock jock” before the term was coined, and listeners flocked to hear what outrageous things he’d say, like phoning people to wake them up and ask, “Are ya naked?”
+He played characters like the radio evangelist Rev. Billy Sol Hargis.
 His demons also made it an open question many mornings whether he’d show up for his 6 a.m. shift.

 Imus was fired by WNBC but returned in triumph two years later adding a new vice: cocaine.
 While his career turned around, his first marriage, which produced daughters Nadine, Ashley, Elizabeth and Toni, fell apart.